jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 </pre>

 ### <span style="color: red">B. Not so Good</span>
-* No usage of block comments for comments that span three or more lines
+* No usage of block comments for comments that span three (3) or more lines
 * No space following single line comments

 <pre>
-<mark>--</mark> Comments that span three or more lines should use block comments
+<mark>--</mark> Comments that span three (3) or more lines should use block comments
 <mark>--</mark> rather than single-line comments.
 Using block comments makes
-<mark>--</mark> reading long comments easier to read than using single-line
+<mark>--</mark> reading long comments easier to read than single-line comments
 SELECT
       SA.StoreId
     , SA.CategoryId